stopsopa/research-protractor/README.md

 # Creating and configuring virtual machine with Windows

-First we need to download one of [Windows vagrant image](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/)
+First we need to download one of Windows [images](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/).
+In our case "Microsoft Edge on Win10 (x64) Stable (15.15063)"

 google: "Test Microsoft Edge and versions of IE8 through IE11 using free virtual machines you download and manage locally."